dmcewing/website/docs/blog/posts/2025/02/avrogen.md

 I had some thoughts about using a namespace resolver to translate, however, it is not possible to inject this into the Avro Serializer/Deserializer famework classes.
 I aslo tried manually adjusting the schema strings, but deemed that too much effort at the time.

+## End notes
+I hope that gets you started in the right direction.
+Really, as with most things when programming there is no correct way to do anything, just someways make your life a little harder.
+Hopefully, these tips point you in the other direction.